HarryStevens/-DEPRECATED-strings/README.md

 #strings.js#

 strings.js is a Javascript library for manipulating strings.
 Javascript has many [built-in methods for manipulating strings](http://www.w3schools.com/jsref/jsref_obj_string.asp).
 The functions in this library are meant to supplement those.
+To use this library in your project, download `strings.js` or `strings.min.js` for the `src` directory, and include it in your HTML file as `<script src="path/to/strings.js"></script>` or `<script src="path/to/strings.min.js"></script>`.

 ##API Reference##
 * [Cases](#cases)